 In 2011, genetically modified corn, one of the examples of genetically modified foods with full explanations, was grown in 14 countries.
 GM corn comes in several varieties, herbicide-resistant corn, pesticide-producing corn, and drought-resistant corn.
 Each of these were developed for various regions, depending on the climate and pests presence.

 Hawaii’s papaya industry was on the brink of annihilation in late the 1990s and early 2000s, with the ringspot virus causing a 50 percent decrease in production.
 Fortunately, the answer was found in genetically modified papaya resistant to the virus.
 It saved papaya farmers worldwide.

-Genetically modified squash is only planted in the United States.
+Why is the number 7 on our list of examples of genetically modified foods with full explanations, special?
+Because, genetically modified squash is only planted in the United States.
 It became commercially available in 1995.
 The genetic modification included higher virus resistance, mainly Squash mosaic virus, which were destroying as much as 80 percent of the harvest in the United States and Canada.

 As with most crops on our list of examples of genetically modified foods with full explanations, the first type of genetically modified canola was Monsanto’s Roundup Ready canola.
 It was resistant to glyphosate, which is the main active ingredient in many modern herbicides, including Roundup.
 This has caused an issue because canola seeds can lay dormant up to 10 years in the ground and the plant has appeared as a weed in fields planted with other cultures.
 Since it is herbicide resistant, it has to be removed manually, hugely increasing cost for farmers.